 The keyword outer refers to the current instance, as defined in §8.2.3 Current instance of a class or interface, of the class or interface which immediately contains the immediately containing class or interface.
-Its type is assignable to the type of this class or interface.
+Its type is the applied type formed by this class or interface with its own type parameters as type arguments.